ufarooq/HelloTransform-Soot/README.md

 ```java
 VNTransformer mVNTransformer = new VNTransformer();
 ```
-7. Then, an object for Transform.
+7. Then, create an object for Transform.
 ```java
 Transform mVNTransform = new Transform("wjtp.valNumbering", mVNTransformer);
 //First Argument is name of Transform, second argument is an object of our Transformer